j-clawson/bdsy-pbh-peru/README.md

 ## Acknowledgments

-As the authors of this project, we would like to thank Stephanie Perniciaro [(LinkedIn)](https://www.linkedin.com/in/stephanie-perniciaro-72789548/) and Shelby Golden ([@sgolde13](https://github.com/sgolde13)) at the Yale School of Public Health for their mentorship and expertise
+As the authors of this project, we would like to thank [Stephanie Perniciaro](https://www.linkedin.com/in/stephanie-perniciaro-72789548/) and Shelby Golden ([@sgolde13](https://github.com/sgolde13)) at the Yale School of Public Health for their mentorship and expertise